XavierCLL/Jaziku/docs/incoming_plans.rst

 To be included
 --------------
 - save log
-- print console standard method
+- print console through classes
 - settings class
 - more interpolations